-Study for a Bachelor's in Political Science in Italy
+Study Political Science in Rome

 The Bachelor of Arts in Political Science has as its focus the theoretical and methodological aspects of the study of politics.
 It introduces students to the systematic analysis of political structures, institutions, issues and events.
 An understanding of the historical and behavioral aspects of political life in an increasingly globalized world is the foundation on which the academic curriculum for this degree is based.
 The Bachelor of Arts program in political science prepares students to identify, analyze, and critically interrogate relations of power and governance.
 Whether the particular topic is legislative systems, international relations, parties and elections, social movements, law, or political theory, coursework in political science provides the opportunity for in-depth study of the distribution, dynamics, and legitimization of political power.